 Recovery after transplant can last weeks to months.
 You may need to stay in the hospital or near the transplant center for the first 100 days after transplant.
 Then you may need more time for recovery at home.
 Throughout your recovery, doctors, nurses and social workers closely care for you to prevent and treat any side effects or complications.

-For more information about chemotherapy and radiation, see The Transplant Process.
+For more information about chemotherapy and radiation, see Treatment Before Transplant.

 When Your Doctor Recommends a Transplant